There has been so much going on in

 pedestrians-cabs-sidewalks-congestion-garbage/Hot Dog/Fruit vendor-shakes and future Target store.

-of our members are questioning the amount of representation that we have on Community Board 10.
-We understand that we are
+members are questioning the amount of representation that we have on Community Board 10.
+We understand that we are a small

-burdened area of this district should be more than one.
-We recommend that our President who has applied many times, be considered
+area of this district should be more than one.
+We recommend that our President who has applied many

 of roadway at the bridge’s Bronx approach.
 The project began in December 2008 and has included the construction of new